 On related pages:

-The Henry’s Knob Former Mine Site (the “Site”) is located near the intersection of Highway 55 and Henry’s Knob Road in Clover, York County, South Carolina and encompasses approximately 185 acres.
+The 185-acre Henry’s Knob Superfund Site is located at the corner of State Highway 55 and Henry’s Knob Road in Clover Township, York County, South Carolina.
 The Henry’s Knob Site was an open pit kyanite mine that operated from 1947 to 1970.
 Kyanite is primarily used in producing refractory, ceramic and porcelain materials that withstand high temperatures.
-The Site derives its name from the relief feature known as Henry’s Knob which was transformed into an open pit mine and then allowed to fill with water and is now a seven acre acidic pond.
+Mining activities included crushing and grinding rock and then recovering kyanite from the crushed ore.
+Waste rock and tailings, which remained from the processes, contained elevated levels of metals.

-- Area 3 – Former Mill Operation Buildings on the eastern side of Henry’s Knob Road
+- Area 3 - Former Mill Operations Buildings

 - Area 4 - Mine Pit Pond

-- Area 8 – Northern Waste Rock Area
+- Area 8 - Waste Rock Area (North Side)

-- Area 9 – Southern Waste Rock Area
+- Area 9 - Waste Rock Area (South Side), and